ampproject/amp.dev/_guides/third_party_components.md

 Embed an Instagram in your page using the [`amp-instagram`](/docs/reference/extended/amp-instagram.html) element.

+To include an Instagram post in your page, first include the following script to the `<head>`:

+{% highlight html %}
+<script async custom-element="amp-instagram" src="https://cdn.ampproject.org/v0/amp-instagram-0.1.js"></script>
+{% endhighlight html %}

 Include the Instagram data-shortcode found in the Instagram photo URL.
 For example, in `https://instagram.com/p/fBwFP`, `fBwFP` is the data-shortcode.